FRANK SINATRA DISCOGRAPHY (1981): “SHE SHOT ME DOWN”

 The album is also Sinatra’s return, cherished for almost a decade, to those “saloon albums” created between 1955 and 1959 on Capitol Records as a tribute to those fallen from heartbreak; monuments of such dark beauty and such chilling corporeality that they became favorites of suicides and souls who die from the blows of pure life.

-during the recording sessions for the album “Ol’Blue Eyes Is Back”, with some first approaches to “Bang Bang (My Baby Shot Me Down)”, the great hit of Cher and Sonny Bono, and “Empty Tables”, a classic saloon song by Johnny Mercer and Jimmy Van Heusen, along the lines of “One For My Baby”.
+Frank began working on the idea after coming out of his brief retirement in June 1973.
+During the recording sessions for the album “Ol’Blue Eyes Is Back”, with some first approaches to “Bang Bang (My Baby Shot Me Down)”, the great hit of Cher and Sonny Bono, and “Empty Tables”, a classic saloon song by Johnny Mercer and Jimmy Van Heusen, along the lines of “One For My Baby”.

 Between May and September 1974, when Sinatra was making the album “Some Nice Things I’ve Missed”, he resumed the project, recording “The Saddest Thing Of All”, a beautiful composition by Michel Legrand, Pierre Leroyer, Eduard Ruault and Carl Sigman. as well as a new attempt at “Empty Tables” and some superb versions of two old tunes from his time with Tommy Dorsey: “Everything Happens To Me” and “Just As Though You Were Here”.